-Other changes mostly includes bug fixes and code cleanups.
+Other changes mostly include bug fixes and code cleanups.

-The default Adwaita theme’s folder icon color getting a revamp.
-They are now in Blue with white gradient.
+The default Adwaita theme’s folder icon colour gets a revamp.
+They are now in Blue with a white gradient.
 A couple of days back it was proposed as a blue with green gradient, which looked terrible anyway.
 So it was dropped.
-As of writing this post, it is still in progress and likely to complete in coming days.
+As of writing this post, it is still in progress and likely to complete in the coming days.

 New Text Editor

 The default text editor Gedit is expected to be replaced by a new editor called GNOME Text Editor.
 The new editor looks really nice and loaded with features.
 It is developed from scratch and well suited for libadwaita UI design principles.
 On the feature side, it has built-in themes for writing, coding and all the standard features of a text editor.
 You can read about it in detail in our exclusive write up here: Everything you need to know about GNOME Text Editor.

 In each release of GNOME, we get a new default wallpaper with day, night variants for Adwaita.
 New wallpaper and its variants are expected as well in GNOME 42.
 This is how it looks as of now (may change in the final release).
 Via source.

 So, the above items are the most visible changes.
 But there are a huge list of bug fixes, performance improvements, code cleanups and Wayland updates landing in GNOME Shell and Mutter plus in the code applications.
 They are definitely making up to be a well-optimized and bug-free GNOME desktop.

 You can download the official GNOME OS which features GNOME 42 out of the box.
 You can download the ISO from the below link and try in GNOME Boxes virtual machine.